 I know not all of us have had the best luck with adopting new things.
 Working in government can be tough.
 But now is the perfect time to adjust the company culture to adopt an open attitude towards new ideas and technology.
 The world still needs your services, and technology can help.

-When it comes to choosing the right technology for your organization, here are some helpful questions that may guide you to understand how to research, learn, train, and adopt new technology.
+When it comes to choosing the right technology for your organization, here are some helpful questions that may guide you to understand how to research, learn, train, and adopt new tools.

 Is your team ready?